yotamarker/public-livinGrimoire/DICurrency.txt

     private double sum = 0.0;
     private RegexUtil regexUtil = new RegexUtil();
-    private String[] cases = { "shekel to dollar", "shekel to euro", "dollar to euro", "dollar to shekel", "euro to dollar", "euro to shekel" };
+    private String[] cases = { "shekel to dollar", "shekel to euro", "dollar to euro", "dollar to shekel", "euro to dollar", "euro to shekel" , "d to s", "days to seconds", "s to d", "seconds to days"};
     private String[] offLineCases = { "kg to shekel", "shekel to kg"};
     public DICurrency(Kokoro kokoro) {
         super(kokoro);